-No doubt you’ve been out walking around Singapore more than usual during the Circuit Breaker.
-Maybe you’ve noticed more plants than you do when zipping by in a car.
+No doubt you’ve been out exploring Singapore more than usual lately, including on foot.
+If so, you may have noticed more plants than you do when zipping by in a car.
 But what are they exactly?
 There are so many different types of flowers, trees and other plants in Singapore – some are native, but heaps have been imported over the years.
-Here’s a handful to satisfy your curiosity plus some interesting stats!
-Watch this space for more…
+Here’s a handful to satisfy your curiosity, plus some interesting stats!

 These beautiful plants are found all over Singapore.
 They’re also prevalent in Myanmar, where a romantic marriage custom involves building a floating garden and planting jungle flame on it.
 On the wedding day, the bride sits on the garden in her finery; the ropes holding the garden in place are cut and she floats down the river to meet her groom.